-This is the count of computers in the library connected to the internet through normal public telephone lines.
+This is the count of computers accessing the Internet via normal public telephone lines.
 The library computer dials the Internet Service Provider's pool of modems and from there a temporary connection to the internet is established.
 Dial-up access typically exists with stand-alone internet computers.
-See: Telecommunication Connections
+See: Internet Connectivity

-DIRECTOR:
+DIRECTOR MLS: